JuanJGP10/JuanJGP10/README.md

 ### 🧠 About Me

-💻 Developer | 🕶️ Cyber Enthusiast | 🧠 Problem Solver
+💻 Software Developer
 ⚡ I break things to understand how they work
-📍 Based in: The Matrix
+📍 Based in: My books

 ---